Chart Color Schemes

 Clifton - Greenmount has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects that could impact the region.
-Notable initiatives include Queensland Regional Road Network Safety Improvements, Toowoomba to Warwick Pipeline, Greenmount Water Treatment Plant, and Inland Rail - Border to Gowrie (B2G).
-The following list details projects likely most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects likely to affect the region.
+Notable initiatives include Queensland Regional Road Network Safety Improvements, Toowoomba to Warwick Pipeline, Greenmount Water Treatment Plant, and Allora Precinct Redevelopment, as detailed below for relevance.

 Professional plan users can use the search below to filter and access additional projects.